vitalab/vitalab.github.io/article/_posts/2021-09-02-sindyautoencoder.md

 \ddot{z} = - \sin z
 $$

-Authors generate snapshot images with a two dimensional gaussian centered at the center of mass of the pendulum given by the angle z.
+Authors generate snapshot images with a two dimensional Gaussian centered at the center of mass of the pendulum given by the angle z.

-In theory a linear autoencoder (PCA) could represent this data, but in practice a non-linear autoencoder is required.
+In theory, a linear autoencoder (PCA) could represent this data, but in practice a non-linear autoencoder is required.
 The autoencoder has a latent dimension of 1.
-The sencond order derivates must be computed for $$x$$ and propagated to $$z$$.
+The second order derivatives must be computed for $$x$$ and propagated to the latent space.

+They obtain the following models:

 ![](/article/images/sindyautoencoder/figs3.jpg)